thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 :::
 ```

-But I found that It is quite buggy and you dont really control the width of each column easily.
-Thus We can use both Markdown and LaTeX code inside our main file, so that to create a slide that has columns, I recommend to use raw LaTeX code as the following code below:
+But I found that it is quite buggy and you hard to control the width of each column easily.
+Thus We can use both Markdown and LaTeX code inside our main file.
+To create a slide that has columns, I recommend to use raw LaTeX code as the following code below:

 ```latex
 \Begin{columns}